SAP-samples/teched2023-XP162/Exercises/1_Discover/1_Story.md

 This mission includes the following steps:

-+ **Setup of SAP BTP account and subaccount** - to give you access the to the SAP BTP Cockpit administration interface
++ **Setup of SAP BTP account and subaccount** - to give you access to the SAP BTP Cockpit administration interface

 + **Setup of SAP Build Work Zone, standard edition which includes SAP Launchpad** - to give you access, to create and configure the central point of entry for your users